daverona/docker-cromwell/README.md

 cd cromwell
 docker image build \
   --build-arg CROMWELL_UID="$(id -u)" \
-  --build-arg CROMWELL_GID="$(id -g) \
+  --build-arg CROMWELL_GID="$(id -g)" \
   --tag daverona/cromwell \
   .
 ```

 > If an error occurs during building image, your UID/GID are taken
-> likely by Alpine system account.
+> by Alpine system account.
 Try without GID option.

-> An account `cromwell` which has UID and GID same as yours is created in the image.
+> An account `cromwell` which has UID and GID same as the image builder's is created in the image.
-> Cromwell standalone and server instances will be run by `cromwell` account.
+> All cromwell instances will be run by `cromwell` account.

 Run a container: